Murder Horny: Plot

 Dexter Morgan stops Harrison from entering the NYPD headquarters, shocking him.
 Dexter takes Harrison to his apartment, comforting him over Ryan's death.
-However, Harrison is still shaken by Dexter's appearance, informing him that Angel Batista is pursuing him, while also realizing that Angel had lied when he let Harrison keep believing Dexter is dead.
+However, Harrison is still shaken by Dexter's appearance, informing him that Angel Batista is pursuing him.
 Harrison refuses Dexter's attempts to reconnect, and leaves the apartment, later scheduling an appointment with Claudette that afternoon.
 While he admits guilt over Shauna's condition, he storms out after finding that he is still considered a suspect.

 Hoping to find some comfort, Dexter invites Mia to go bowling with him.
 Afterwards, Mia surprises Dexter by suggesting they should work together on a new killing.
-Harry warns Dexter against disclosing his real identity to Mia, as Dexter believes she has a Code like him.
-When they meet at a restaurant, Dexter reveals that he grew up in Miami but does not divulge much further.
+Harry warns Dexter against disclosing his real identity to Mia, as Dexter believes she has a code like his.
 He agrees to work together on a kill, but is surprised when Mia suggests any driver can work, even if he is not a sexual predator.
 Mia reveals that while she started out only killing sexual predators, she does not enjoy the "Lady Vengeance" label and targets anyone when the need to kill strikes her.

-Dexter is unable to proceed with the planned killing, causing a frustrated Mia to leave.
+Dexter is unable to proceed with the killing, causing a frustrated Mia to leave.
 She goes to a bar where she seduces a man, getting him drunk and taking him to her apartment.
-Unbeknownst to her, Dexter is watching the event from afar, and calls the police to report Mia when she knocks the man out.
-Before Mia can begin torturing the man, the NYPD arrives at the scene and arrests her.
-The police find evidence from her other victims in her apartment, as well as Ryan's watch, which Dexter planted in order to frame her for Ryan's murder, and therefore sway suspicion away from Harrison.
-Prater learns of the arrest and assigns Charley to handle the situation, even with the difficulty of gaining access to Mia's location.
-Batista, who is conducting an investigation into Dexter, is also shocked by the news report.
+Unbeknownst to her, Dexter is watching the event from afar, and calls the police when she knocks the man out.
+Before Mia can torture the man, the NYPD arrives at the scene and arrests her.
+The police find Ryan's watch, which Dexter planted in order to frame her for Ryan's murder, and therefore sway suspicion away from Harrison.
+Prater learns of the arrest and assigns Charley to handle the situation.
+Batista, who is investigating Dexter, is also shocked by the news report.

 After seeing the report, Harrison visits Dexter, who confirms that he planted the watch and got Mia arrested.
 Dexter explains that he struggled with keeping his normal life with Rita Bennett and Harrison, and how he failed to protect Rita from Arthur Mitchell while pursuing him.
 (Note: As depicted in "The Getaway".)
 Dexter says that he sees goodness and humanity in Harrison and that is why he needs him.
 He promises not to try to mold Harrison into a killer like himself and that he doesn't want him to be, reconciling their relationship.
 In prison, Charley visits Mia, telling her Prater will ensure her stay is comfortable and short.